Panama Papers and Europe: Austria

 Austria's financial market authority has announced that they will audit two Austrian banks that were mentioned in the Panama Papers – Raiffeisenbank International (RBI) and Hypo Vorarlberg.
 It will be specifically examining whether the banks have complied with their obligation to prevent money laundering.
 Hypo Vorarlberg subsequently announced that while they have complied with all laws in the past, they are planning to retreat completely from the offshore sector.

 Bulgaria

 In 2018, investigative media Bivol.bg accessed the Panama Papers under an agreement with the International Consortium of Investigative Journalists.
 Later, they published a story about the offshore company Viafot which is attempting to acquire a key asset of Bulgaria's defense industry: the arms producer Dunarit.
 The Panama Papers show that Viafot is owned by Alexander Angelov who is the lawyer of media mogul Delyan Peevski.
-Other Bulgarian media had reported how all state institutions help Viafot acquire Dunarit through illegitimate means.
+Other Bulgarian media had reported how all state institutions helped Viafot acquire Dunarit through illegitimate means.
 However, no inquiry was opened by Bulgaria's General Prosecutor Sotir Tsatsarov.

 Initially, in 2016, access to the Panama Papers was granted only to journalist Alexenia Dimitrova.
 However, the spokesperson of the Ministry of Foreign Affairs (Bulgaria) raised concern that Dimitrova worked for the communist secret services, so her work with the papers may be biased.